domel/ldbc.github.io/content/english/benchmarks/graphalytics.md

 facilitates a plugin-architecture, which allows external **software tools** to be added to the benchmark harness.
-For instance, it is possible to also use SNB **Datagen** (the data generator of the LDBC Social Network Benchmark), an advanced synthetic dataset generator to create synthetic graphs for custom test scenarios, or to use **Granula**, a fine-grained performance evaluation tool to obtain enriched performance results.
+For instance, it is possible to also use SNB **Datagen** (the data generator of the LDBC Social Network Benchmark), an advanced synthetic data set generator to create synthetic graphs for custom test scenarios, or to use **Granula**, a fine-grained performance evaluation tool to obtain enriched performance results.